Ianthe23/MoonFestival/README.md

 **Description**: Use this dropdown to select specific search criteria for shows:

-- Search by date (select date range)
 - Search by artist name (enter artist name)
-- Search by available seats (specify minimum required seats)
+- Search by hour (HH:mm - select date range)
 - Click "Search" to filter results according to selected criteria

 ### Search Results